espocrm/documentation/docs/user-guide/emails.md

 ## Working with emails

-Emails are fetched by cron (in background) every few minutes (period can specified by Administrator).
+Emails are fetched by cron (in the background) every few minutes (period can specified by Administrator).
 You can see all your emails at Emails tab.
 There are standard folders Inbox, Sent, Draft emails at the left side.

+*Status* field:

+* *Sent* - was sent via CRM
-*Status* field. `Sent` means it was sent from CRM, `Archived` – fetched from IMAP account or archived manually, `Draft` – means that email was created as a draft.
+* *Archived* – fetched from IMAP account or archived manually
+* *Draft* – email was created as a draft

 When the new email comes the system tries to recognize which record this email belongs to.
 It can link it with Account, Lead, Opportunity, Case (and Contact in B2C mode) etc. If it wasn't recognized, then user can link it manually by filling in *Parent* field.